-I assume that you have already looked at Part 0, and that you have already cloned and build the JDK.
+I assume that you have already looked at Part 0, and that you have already cloned and built the JDK.

 In Part 1, we look at: